 I love the look of invisible zippers.
 When I started working at a tailor shop back in college my boss taught me this trick.
 We were using industrial sewing machines and couldn’t use an invisible zipper foot with them.
 I’ve only use this sewing hack with invisible zippers since then.

 In this sewing tutorial I should you how to sew the zipper into a sample and I share pictures of how to add lining when inserting an invisible zipper without an invisible zipper foot.
+Learn more about all the basic sewing stitches you need to sew clothing.

 If you ever break a zipper here’s how to fix a zipper if the pull came off.
 This sewing trick works for invisible zippers, separating zippers, and regular zippers.
 You can also learn how to sew a zipper.